OGGM/oggm/docs/contributing.rst

 Creating a development environment
 ----------------------------------

-An easy way to create a OGGM development environment is explained in :ref:`installing.oggm`.
+An easy way to create an OGGM development environment is explained in :ref:`installing.oggm`.